Traction Uranium Files Amended and Restated LIFE Offering Document

 NOT FOR DISTRIBUTION TO UNITED STATES NEWSWIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES

-CALGARY, Alberta, April 22, 2026 (GLOBE NEWSWIRE) -- Traction Uranium Corp.
-(CSE: TRAC) (OTC: TRCTF) (FRA: Z1K) (the “Company” or “Traction”) announces that it has filed an amended and restated offering document dated April [20], 2026 (the “Amended and Restated Offering Document”) pursuant to the listed issuer financing exemption under Part 5A of National Instrument 45-106 – Prospectus Exemptions, as amended by Coordinated Blanket Order 45-935 – Exemptions from Certain Conditions of the Listed Issuer Financing Exemption (the “Blanket Order”).
-The Amended and Restated Offering Document was filed after the Company satisfactorily addressed regulatory comments regarding the Company’s reliance on the Blanket Order.
+CALGARY, Alberta, April 23, 2026 (GLOBE NEWSWIRE) -- Traction Uranium Corp.
+(CSE: TRAC) (OTC: TRCTF) (FRA: Z1K) (the “Company” or “Traction”) announces that it has filed an amended and restated offering document dated April 23, 2026 (the “Amended and Restated Offering Document”) pursuant to the listed issuer financing exemption under Part 5A of National Instrument 45-106 – Prospectus Exemptions, as amended by Coordinated Blanket Order 45-935 – Exemptions from Certain Conditions of the Listed Issuer Financing Exemption (the “Blanket Order”).
+The Amended and Restated Offering Document was filed today, April 23, 2026, after the Company satisfactorily addressed regulatory comments regarding the Company’s reliance on the Blanket Order.
+The Company notes that, due to a clerical error, it inadvertently disseminated a news release yesterday indicating that the Amended and Restated Offering Document had been filed (yesterday).
+The Company regrets this error.

 For more information about the Offering, please refer to the Company’s news release dated April 14, 2026.
 The Amended and Restated Offering Document can be accessed under the Company’s SEDAR+ profile at www.sedarplus.ca and on the Company’s website at www.tractionuranium.com.
 Prospective investors should read the Amended and Restated Offering Document before making an investment decision.

-As announced on April 14, 2026, the Company anticipates closing the Offering on or about April 28, 2026 and such closing is subject to certain conditions customary for transactions of this nature, including but not limited to receipt of all necessary regulatory approvals, including the approval of the Canadian Securities Exchange.
+The Company anticipates closing the Offering on or about April 27, 2026 and such closing is subject to certain conditions customary for transactions of this nature, including but not limited to receipt of all necessary regulatory approvals, including the approval of the Canadian Securities Exchange.

 The securities described herein have not been and will not be registered under the United States Securities Act of 1933, as amended, or any U.S. state securities laws, and may not be offered or sold in the United States absent registration or available exemptions from such registration requirements.
 This press release does not constitute an offer to sell or a solicitation of an offer to buy any securities in the United States, or in any jurisdiction in which such offer, solicitation or sale would be unlawful.